 1. Faster than Sub-6 GHz 5G and Previous Network Technologies

 The technology has a theoretical data transmission speed of between 200 Mbps to 1 Gbps.
-5G that uses the Sub-6 GHz spectrum has a theoretical speed of between 50 Mbps to 200 Mbps while the real-world performance of LTE Advance averages around 50 Mbps.
+5G which uses the Sub-6 GHz spectrum has a theoretical speed of between 50 Mbps to 200 Mbps while the real-world performance of LTE Advance averages around 50 Mbps.

-2. Alternative to Comparable to Fiber-Based Communications
+2. Alternative and Comparable to Fiber-Based Communications

-The technology will also power emerging and future wireless digital applications and technologies to include massive Internet of Things, smart and automated automotive vehicles, and smart cities, and advanced communication devices, among others.
+The technology will also power emerging and future wireless digital applications and technologies to include massive Internet of Things, smart and automated automotive vehicles, smart cities, and advanced communication devices, among others.

 Cons and Limitations: The Disadvantages of mmWave 5G Technology

 Remember that higher frequencies correspond to shorter waves.
 The signals in millimeter-wave networks cannot travel farther than the signals deployed in Sub-6 GHz 5G and LTE or 4G networks.
 These signals are also limited further by physical obstructions.
+These drawbacks define the limitations and disadvantages of mmWave 5G technology.

 1. More Expensive to Deploy than Sub-6 GHz 5G Networks